mdl29/donkeycarLPH/README.md

 ### Infrared sensor
 > we using `KY-022` sensor for our cars, It allow us to count laps when a car pass front of the infrared emitting tower

+### Infrared emitting tower
+> For count laps in donkeycar manager, we should build a infrared emitting tower.
+If you want to build your one, **you can follow this [documentation](IR-tower/README.md)**

 ## 3D designs